-From a mood enhancer to a stress-relief supplement and a brain protector, CBD’s vast applications seem never-ending.
+From a possible mood enhancer to a potential stress-relief supplement and a brain protector, CBD’s alleged applications are intriguing.
 What’s even more fascinating is the harmless, non-euphoric way in which CBD interacts with our brains and bodies.
-Stick with us to find out how CBD affects your brain.

 The Endocannabinoid System and Homeostasis

 Did you know we all produce cannabinoids naturally?
 These compounds (also called endocannabinoids) are involved in regulating everything from our moods to vital conditions.
 They travel and work through a designated network in our bodies: the endocannabinoid system (ECS).

 Your body’s ECS is a system of branched cannabinoid receptors that interact with cannabinoids (both autogenic and plant-derived) to influence physiological processes through chemical stimuli.
 It all sounds very complicated, but think about it this way: your memory, mood, appetite, pain management, and other important functions are regulated by the ECS.
 When one of these functions is out of balance, your body naturally synthesizes the cannabinoids it needs to retrieve homeostasis.

 Simply put, cannabinoids maintain a stable internal environment within our bodies, which happens on a cellular level with every organ, tissue, and system contributing to its functioning.

 The problem arises when your body struggles to produce enough cannabinoids, a condition called clinical endocannabinoid deficiency.
 In these cases, researchers have found that supplementation with naturally occurring cannabinoids may help improve the condition.
 Of the more than 100 plant cannabinoids, CBD (cannabidiol), second only to THC in abundance, has attracted the most attention for its potential medical applications.